deepanudaiyar/Misc/README.md

 ## Okta

-Deactivates & deletes Okta user by passing user email address as system argument
+Deactivates & deletes Okta user by passing user email address as system argument to the script

 ## Jamf